aachemodanova/dendrites_group_research/content/post/25-03-20-first_step/index.md

 ---
-title: The first stage of the group project on the topic "Scientific problem of the Dendrite Growth project"
+title: Group project "Dendrite growth".
+Stage 1.
+The scientific problem of the project
 date: 2025-03-20
 image:
   focal_point: 'top'
 ---

-The first stage of the group project on the topic "Scientific problem of the Dendrite Growth project" was completed.

 <!--more-->

-## TITLE: Group project "Dendrite growth".
-Stage 1: The scientific problem of the project

 ## General information
 Our research group is working on a project on "Dendrite growth," in which we explore a mathematical model of this process.